Beyond Inverted Pendulums: Task-optimal Simple Models of Legged Locomotion: Performance Evaluation and Comparison

 Lastly, we designed a track shown in Fig. \ref{fig:track} for Cassie to finish as fast as possible to showcase the capability of the optimal ROM.
 The track includes various segments requiring Cassie to turn by different angles and walk on different sloped grounds.
-To enable Cassie to race through the track, we implemented a high-level path following controller that sends commands (such as walking velocity) to the MPC.
-We tune the controller parameters so that Cassie can finish many segments as fast as possible without falling off the track.
-We can see in Table \ref{table:time_breakdown} that the Cassie on average can walk about 40\% faster with the optimal ROM.
+To enable Cassie to race through the track, we implemented a high-level path-following controller that sends commands (such as walking velocity) to the MPC.
+We tuned the path-following controller parameters, so that Cassie can finish many segments as fast as possible without falling off the track.
+The parameters were tuned separately for each model.
+We observe that, during high-speed walking, the optimal model can track the commanded velocity better than the LIP model, and that the actual top speed is achieved understand different commanded velocities.
+Quantitatively, Cassie on average can walk about 40\% faster with the optimal ROM, shown in Table \ref{table:time_breakdown}.
 This speed improvement reflected the periodic-walking result shown in the cost landscape plots in Fig. \ref{fig:cost_landscape_comparison_3d_task}.
-Additionally, we observed that for the task of 50\% ground incline Cassie with LIP exhibited many stop-and-go motions and eventually fell, while Cassie with the optimal ROM was able to complete the incline steadily. }
+Additionally, we observed that for the task of 50\% ground incline Cassie with LIP exhibited many stop-and-go motions and eventually fell, while Cassie with the optimal ROM was able to complete the incline steadily.